ivanvoitalov/whscm/README.md

 # Weighted Hypersoft Configuration Model (WHSCM)

 ## Summary
 This repository contains the code to generate networks from the _Weighted Hypersoft Configuration Model (WHSCM)_ with the prescribed power-law degree distribution and tunable super-linear scaling between nodes' strengths and degrees.
+If you use this code in your research, please kindly cite this repo and/or the original paper [LINK TO BE ADDED SOON].

+The directory _Paper_ contains some materials used in the paper, and is not necessary for running the code.

+In case you notice any bugs or have difficulties with running the code, please feel free to contact the authors via GitHub or email.

 ## Dependencies